SQream/sqream_docs/data_type_guides/sql_data_type_array.rst

 You may use the ``ARRAY`` data type with all :ref:`SQreamDB connectors <connecting_to_sqream>`, except for ODBC since the ODBC protocol does not support ``ARRAY``.

+The maximum size of an ``ARRAY``, indicating the number of elements it can hold, is 65535.
+You have the option to specify the size of an ``ARRAY``, providing a maximum allowed size, while each row can have a different number of elements up to the specified maximum.
+If the ``ARRAY`` size is not specified, the maximum size is assumed.

 .. seealso:: A full list of :ref:`data types<supported_data_types>` supported by SQreamDB.

 Syntax